Staff Biographies and Contact Information

 Mitch Berndt, Fiscal Technician II

 Mitch joined ArtsWA in June of 2016 as a Fiscal Technician II and he supports the Deputy Director as well as covering the front desk.
 He has recently been a stay at home parent, raising two children, and has been active in both the Boy and Girl Scout programs.
-Mitch has a Master’s degree in Chemical Engineering from Washington State University and is currently studying Accounting at South Puget Sound Community College.
+Mitch has a Master’s degree in Chemical Engineering from Washington State University and has studied Accounting at South Puget Sound Community College.

 Glenda Carino, Communications Manager